Social-Data-inSights/coproximity_create_vocabulary/coproximity_create_vocabulary/download_wikipedia/get_pages_views/README.md

     - a list of redirection from a redirection to the main page it redirects to

 It also downloads the article dumps of Wikipedia to be used to get a text to create a vector representing articles using word2vec.

+### wikipedia_date_handle.py

+Scripts about the date of the latest version of Wikipedia